 Please keep OSS in mind this fall as we welcome in a new crop of incoming students.
 If you feel a student has a concern that he or she is unable to resolve alone or that the student may be unable to continue at Pace, please contact a Student Success adviser on either campus at (212) 346-1915 or at firstname.lastname@example.org.
 An adviser will follow up with you and the student within one business day.

-To learn more about all that the Office for Student Success has to offer, visit www.pace.edu/success.
+To learn more visit the Office for Student Success website.

 Here’s your shot to help keep Pace safe.
 The health and safety of the Pace Community is our top priority, and getting vaccinated against COVID-19 is a key part.
 Check back frequently as we announce vaccine availability for our community.